Introduction to United States Sociology

 BA MT26 Criminology and American Studies (UK Study),

 BA MT27 Criminology and American Studies (Including Year Abroad),

 BA MT28 Criminology and American Studies (Including Foundation Year and Year Abroad),

 BA MT3R Criminology and American Studies (Including Placement Year),

 BA MT62 Criminology and American Studies (UK Study) (Including Placement Year)

-This module explores some important and exciting interpretations of American society.
+This module introduces students to some important and interesting visions of American society.
 We will focus on particular writers that have located their studies in place, often by using travel as a method of discovering hidden layers of meaning in the landscape and the cities.

 By the end of the module, students will have a broad appreciation of a variety of understandings of American society and the relevance of sociological thinking to them.

 Week 16.
 American Democracy I (Alexis de Tocqueville)

 Week 17.
 American Democracy II (Alexis de Tocqueville)